Sustainability & Tech

 Hydrogen Fuel Cell

-The most limiting aspect of biodiesel and similar advanced biofuels is that they are only used for blending.
+The most limiting aspect of biodiesel (and other advanced biofuels) is that they are only used for blending.
 Pure biodiesel cannot be used in colder temperatures because it can crystallize and gel, potentially damaging a truck’s engine.
 For this reason, most major engine manufacturers void warranties if a blend above 20 percent is used in a diesel engine.

 Renewable diesel’s biggest benefit is that it can directly replace traditional diesel in common diesel engines.
 The cost of production, however, is high which precludes more widespread use throughout the industry.